m-shule/laravel-pipes/readme.md

 **Understanding Pipe Life Cycle**

-The laravel-pipes lifecycle starts with a `post` request which is send to the `pipes.incoming_request_path`.
-The `ExecutePipeRequest` Job is dispatched and a http response returned - this is important, since the pipe request is handled asynchronously if you have another queue driver than `sync`.
-In the Job the `$request` is passed to the Pipe-Kernel's `handle()` method where it is passed through the global pipe-middlewares.
+The laravel-pipes lifecycle starts with a `post` request which is sent to the `pipes.incoming_request_path`.
+The `ExecutePipeRequest` Job is dispatched and an HTTP response returned - this is important since the pipe request is handled asynchronously if you have another queue driver than `sync`.
+In the Job, the `$request` is passed to the Pipe-Kernel's `handle()` method where it is passed through the global pipe-middlewares.
 The request is matched with the registered pipes and if a match is found the response is returned, otherwise a `NotFoundPipeException` is thrown.

 **Testing Pipes**

 This package provides a simple trait to perform pipe requests.
 The `MakesPipeRequests` Trait provides a `pipe()` method to perform a pipe-request.
 The method fires a `post` request to the specified endpoint in `pipes.incoming_request_path`, but it is much easier to write `$this->pipe(...)` than `$this->post(config('pipes.incoming_request_path), [...])`.

-Since the pipe request is executed trough a job, you have to use the `Pipe::fake()` method to get access to your responses.
+Since the pipe request is executed through a job, you have to use the `Pipe::fake()` method to get access to your responses.

 ```php
 Pipe::fake();